 Pollutant Limits, (40 CFR Part 503.13(b)) Dry Mass Basis

 Heavy Metals Table 1 Table 2 Table 3 Table 4

 Ceiling Conc.
-Limits, (mg/kg) CPLR, (mg/ha) Pollutant Conc.
-Limits, (mg/kg) APLR , (mg/ha-yr)
+Limits 1 , 2 , (mg/kg) CPLR 3 , (mg/ha) Pollutant Conc.
+Limits 1 , 2 , (mg/kg) APLR 4 , (mg/ha-yr)

-Total Arsenic 75 41 41 41

-Total Cadmium 85 39 39 39

-Total Copper 4300 1500 1500 1500
+Total Copper 4300 1500 1500 75

-Total Lead 840 300 300 300
+Total Lead 840 300 300 15

-Total Mercury 57 17 17 17
+Total Mercury 57 17 17 0.85

 Total Molybdenum 75 N/A N/A N/A

-Total Nickel 420 420 420 420
+Total Nickel 420 420 420 21

-Total Selenium 100 100 100 100
+Total Selenium 100 100 100 5.0

-Total Zinc 7500 2800 2800 2800
+Total Zinc 7500 2800 2800 140

-- 2. Pathogen Limitations.
+- 1, The limitations represent the maximum allowable levels of heavy metals in any biosolids intended for land application. - 2, These limitations represent the maximum allowable levels of heavy metals based on an average of all samples taken during a 30-day period. - 3, CPLR Cumulative Pollutant Loading Rate - 4, APLR Annual Pollutant Loading Rate - 2.
+Pathogen Limitations.
 All biosolids sold or given away in a bag or a similar container for application to lawns and home gardens must meet the pathogen limitations for Class A. Land applied biosolids must meet the pathogen limitations for Class B as described below.
 If the pathogen limitations are not met, the biosolids must be landfilled. - a.
-Class A biosolids shall meet one of the pathogen measurement requirements in the following Pathogen Control Class table or shall meet the requirements for a Process to Further Reduce Pathogens as defined in 40 CFR Part 503.32(a) Sewage Sludge Class A. - b.
-Class B biosolids shall meet the pathogen measurement requirements in the following Pathogen Control Class table or shall meet the requirements for a Process to Significantly Reduce Pathogens as defined in 40 CFR Part 503.32(b) Sewage Sludge Class B. In addition, the permittee shall comply with all applicable site restrictions listed below (40 CFR Part 503.32,(b),(5)): - (1) Food crops with harvested parts that touch the biosolids/soil mixture and are totally above the land surface shall not be harvested for 14 months after application. - (2) Food crops with harvested parts below the land surface shall not be harvested for 20 months after application if the biosolids remains on the land surface for four months or more prior to incorporation into the soil. - (3) Food crops with harvested parts below the surface of the land shall not be harvested for 38 months after application of sewage sludge when the sewage sludge remains on the land surface for less than four months prior to incorporation into the soil. - (4) Food crops, feed crops, and fiber crops shall not be harvested from the land for 30 days after application. - (5) Animals shall not be allowed to graze on the land for 30 days after application.
+Class A biosolids shall meet one of the pathogen measurement requirements in the following Pathogen Control Class table or shall meet the requirements for a Process to Further Reduce Pathogens as defined in 40 CFR Part 503.32(a) Sewage Sludge Class A. - (1) Kennecott does not intend to give away biosolids for land application on home lawns or gardens, and will therefore not be required to meet PFRP. - b.
+Class B biosolids shall meet the pathogen measurement requirements in the following Pathogen Control Class table or shall meet the requirements for a Process to Significantly Reduce Pathogens as defined in 40 CFR Part 503.32(b) Sewage Sludge Class B. Kennecott does not intend to land apply the biosolids and will therefore not be required to meet PSRP.

+In addition, the permittee shall comply with all applicable site restrictions listed below $(40 \ CFR \ Part \ 503.32, (b), (5))$:

+- (1) Food crops with harvested parts that touch the biosolids/soil mixture and are totally above the land surface shall not be harvested for 14 months after application. - (2) Food crops with harvested parts below the land surface shall not be harvested for 20 months after application if the biosolids remains on the land surface for four months or more prior to incorporation into the soil. - (3) Food crops with harvested parts below the surface of the land shall not be harvested for 38 months after application of sewage sludge when the sewage